The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-card-template.md

 has_children: false
 ---

 Use the following template to create your dataset card.
 Replace all the content marked with `{...}` with appropriate values and add additional text as you see fit.
-Note the HTML-style comments `<!-- ... -->`, which you can remove, and also pay attention to sections marked required.
+Note the suggestions in _italics_, which you should remove.
+Also, pay attention to sections marked required.
 Keep in mind our goals for OTDI and how this metadata supports those goals.

 If you are uncertain about what a particular section requires, add questions in that section!
 When you submit this card with your dataset, we will provide answers, as well as other feedback.

+You might have nothing to enter for some sections that are options.
+If so, just use &ldquo;N/A&rdquo;.

 For more information on dataset card metadata, see the [Hugging Face guide](https://huggingface.co/docs/hub/datasets-cards) and their [card specification](https://github.com/huggingface/hub-docs/blob/main/datasetcard.md?plain=1), from which this card template is adapted.